sijmenvb/masters-thesis/README.md

 # A bunch of examples:
-TODO: add a bunch of examples here.
+see chapter 2 of Master_Thesis_Sijmen.pdf